Caminito del Rey Walk – 2023 Update on What you need to Know

 If you have time however, I can personally recommend a well deserved pit-stop in the outdoor terrace bar of La Garganta Hotel, where you can rest your tired legs and marvel over the amazing walk you just completed.

 We wanted to grab a light bite before starting the walk which was scheduled for 2pm, and knew there were some restaurants at the North entrance.
 Restaurant El Kiosko overlooking the lake was the perfect choice as next to it is the tunnel which you need to go through to start the Caminito del Rey.
-Here you can pick up take away drinks and snacks too, bear in mind after this point, there is nowhere else to buy refreshemnts.
+Here you can pick up take away drinks and snacks too but bear in mind after this point, there is nowhere else to buy refreshemnts.

 We arrived about 12.30pm and ventured upstairs at El Kiosko where they had a huge open fire so we grabbed a table right next to it and ordered.
 Portions were huge and we found it a bit much before embarking on a 7k hike.